Bankruptcy judge approves Purdue Pharma plan to resolve opioid claims, giving Sackler family civil immunity

-The family initially sought relief from any civil litigation whatsoever but Drain objected, shouting at one point over an attorney representing the Sacklers that the family should not be immune to legal claims related to the crisis they are contributing roughly $4.3 million to abate.
+The family initially sought relief from any civil litigation whatsoever, but Drain objected, shouting at one point over an attorney for the Sacklers that the family should be immune only to legal claims related to the crisis they are contributing roughly $4.3 billion to abate.
 The final settlement will grant relief specifically for claims related to the opioid epidemic.

 The bankruptcy plan is at the center of a national reckoning over the devastating epidemic, which has killed more than 500,000 people in the United States over two decades.
 The proceeding offered victims an unusual opportunity to seek restitution, as creditors have pushed for accountability for the drugmaker and its wealthy owners.